-Accessibility is everyone’s responsibility at EFSC, which means that no one is alone in this endeavor.
-Faculty, Academic Affairs, eLearning, Academic Technology and the Student Access for Improved Learning (SAIL) office all work together as a team to ensure accessibility of online courses through the sharing of basic digital content standards and accessibility resources for common content such as documents and the Canvas online classroom.
+Accessibility is everyone’s responsibility, which means that no one is alone in this endeavor.
+Faculty, Academic Affairs, eLearning, Academic Technology, and SAIL all work together as a team to ensure accessibility of online courses.

-The College's faculty serve as the content experts and curriculum developers to design course documents following a Course Accessibility Checklist in accordance with accessibility guidelines, check accessibility of required software and web applications, and create accessibility plans for required content that is inaccessible.
+Faculty, for example, serve as the content experts and curriculum developers to design course documents in accordance with accessibility guidelines, check accessibility of required software and web applications, and create accessibility plans for required content that is inaccessible.

-EFSC's online learning team and the Academic Technology department offer training sessions and individual assistance to faculty, provide tools and resources for faculty to check digital content in all forms for accessibility, develop training materials, review online courses according to accessibility standards, and otherwise support faculty in creating accessible digital content.
+Eastern Florida Online and Academic Technology offer training sessions and individual assistance to faculty, provide resources for faculty to check digital content in all forms for accessibility through tools such as Ally, and Microsoft Office, develop training materials, review online courses according to accessibility standards and otherwise support faculty in creating accessible digital content.